 Gift of ancestral property to daughter-in-law

-My father has transferred whole ancestral property to his daughter-in-law.
-He transferred that property by way of gift deed.
+My father has transferred the whole ancestral property to his daughter-in-law.
+He transferred that property by way of the gift deed.
 He made the gift with an ulterior motive, which I don’t want to discuss here.
 I want to file suit for cancellation of that gift deed.
 Is it possible?

 The father is a Karta or manager of family.
 Therefore, in such a capacity, he has the right to transfer Hindu joint family property.
 He can make a gift, thus, alienate a piece of property to a person to discharge of his religious obligation or purpose.

 Such gift is valid in the eyes of the law, and the donee shall execute it.
 Any donation of ancestral property for the purpose other than religious is invalid.

 The Hindu personal law does not confer upon “Karta” a right to transfer ancestral property to any person on his desire.
 In such transfer, the coparcener of Hindu joint family can declare the transfer invalid.

 In your case your father has transferred whole ancestral property to his daughter-in-law without giving a portion of it to any other member of joint family.
 He has moved that property by way of gift and mentioning that he is discharging his religious obligation made by him at the time of her marriage to give some portion of property including ancestral property to his daughter-in-law.

 Your father has no right to enlarge the meaning of religious obligation in such an extent to gift the whole ancestral property to his daughter-in-law.
 Hindu law on the question of gifts of inherited property is well-settled.
 A Hindu father or any other managing member has the power to donate ancestral immovable property within reasonable limits for “pious purposes”.
 Now what is generally understood by “pious purposes” is a gift for charitable and religious purposes.